 Eventually we agree we’re not that far apart, or agree to disagree, but bad feelings persist.

-To prevent myself from doing this, here are e-mail rules for 2018.
+To prevent myself from doing this, here are e-mail rules.

 - If my heart rate is over 150, do not push send.

 - If send is accidentally pushed when my heart rate is over 150, Unsend.

 - If an email exchange goes back and forth three times, pick up the phone.